A powerfully expressive story of ordinary people in a small town during World War II, and of those who watch over us.

-With these instructions, Bajek arrives in a small town in Poland, an idyllic place where the cherry trees still come into blossom and the smell of new-baked bread wafts down the streets.
+With these instructions, Bajek arrives in a small town in Poland, an idyllic place where the cherry trees still come into bloom and the smell of newly-baked bread wafts down the streets.
 It is 1937, and Europe is still unaware of what lies in store.

 Bajek settles in as a janitor on Gwiazda’s Snow Street, and he gathers a lively community around him.
-There are Lilka and Marek, a pair of storm-tossed lovers offered a home by Bruno, who in turn spends his time working all over the country with travelling theatre troupes.
-There is Olga from the bakery, a hardworking woman, still waiting for the return of her husband, disappeared without trace.
+There are Lilka and Marek, a pair of storm-tossed lovers who have been offered a home by Bruno, who spends his time working all over the country with travelling theatre troupes.
+There is Olga from the bakery, a hard-working woman who is still waiting for the return of her husband, who disappeared without trace.
 And there is Lilka’s boy Paweł, born reluctantly to breathe air heavy with the portents of war and confrontation.

 Years pass, the Germans arrive, and they begin to shape the Poles as an occupied slave population.
 Bajek’s instructions are to keep his head down, to observe and to record, not to interfere in the course of events: that is how he has been briefed from above.
 But who could just stand idly by and look on when destruction threatens to engulf the entire street and all its inhabitants?